Homegear/python3-homegear/README.md

 ## Methods

 There is only one object available: `Homegear`.
-It takes two parameters in it's constructor: The path to the Homegear IPC socket (`/var/run/homegear/homegearIPC.sock` by default) and a callback method.
+It takes two parameters in it's constructor: The path to the Homegear IPC socket (normally `/var/run/homegear/homegearIPC.sock`) and a callback method.
 The callback method is executed when a device variable is updated in Homegear.
 On instantiation the class waits until it is connected succesfully to Homegear.
 After 2 seconds it returns even if there is no connection.
 To check, if the object is still connected, you can call `connected()`.
 Apart from this method, you can call all RPC methods available in Homegear.

 ## Type conversion